-Providing the portfolio is considered to be sufficient in terms of content, it is then anonymised and shared with a member of the RCVS VetGDP panel.
-Members of the panel are experienced vets who have completed the VetGDP Adviser learning modules and are most likely to be (or have been previously) a VetGDP Adviser themselves.
+Providing the portfolio is considered to be sufficient in terms of content, it is then anonymised and shared with a member of the RCVS VetGDP panel of peer reviewers.
+The peer reviewers are experienced vets who have completed the VetGDP Adviser learning modules and are most likely to be (or have been previously) a VetGDP Adviser themselves.